PowerShell/PSReadLine/README.md

 After installing PowerShellGet, you can simply run `Install-Module PSReadline`.

 If you are on Windows 10, PSReadline is already installed.
-At this time, you should not use Install-Module or Update-Module because there is not a newer version available for Windows 10.
+Windows 10 RTM and the November update have version 1.1, later builds have version 1.2 (which includes vi mode).
+See below for how to upgrade.

 ### Install from GitHub (deprecated)